-No-one automatically knows how to talk to an addict - someone living with an substance use disorders.
-Although people who have lived and worked with people with substance use disorders may have discovered effective ways to communicate, it is always difficult, because of the confusion addiction creates in the person with a substance use disorder and in those around them.
+No-one automatically knows how to talk to an addict - someone living with an addiction.
+Although people who have lived and worked with people with addictions may have discovered effective ways to communicate, it is always difficult, because of the confusion addiction creates in the person with the addiction, and in those around them.
 If you are also going through the shock of just having discovered a loved one has an addiction, you have a recipe for poor communication.

 But there are ways of communicating that produce better outcomes than we might expect.
-Communicating with someone who has a substance use disorder can be especially hard if you have been supporting the person's addiction by enabling them to continue with their addictive behavior.
+Communicating with someone who has an addiction can be especially hard if you have been supporting the person's addiction by enabling them to continue with their addictive behavior.